infrablocks/end-to-end-concourse-ci/README.md

 ### Setting up your machine (optional)

-We use `go` to automate pre-install steps like installing Gems.
+We use the `go` script to automate pre-install steps like installing Gems.
 To get `go` onto the PATH, we use direnv.
 If you want to skip this step, use `rake` instead of `go` in all the commands below.

 ```bash
 $ brew install direnv